thosangs/dbt_incremental_agg/README.md

 make demo-02
 ```

-**What happens**: Staging is incremental (processes last 7 days), but aggregation still rebuilds everything from staging.
+**What happens**: Both staging and aggregation are incremental!
+Staging processes last 7 days, aggregation processes last 7 days incrementally.
-**Feels like**: Your staging table is smart, but aggregation still reads everything from it 😅
+**Feels like**: Both layers are smart!
+Staging is incremental AND aggregation is incremental! 🎉
-**Key insight**: Incremental staging doesn't help if aggregation reads the full staging table!
+**Key insight**: Full incremental pipeline - both staging and aggregation only process new data!

 #### Step 3: Advanced Incremental Aggregation (Version 3) 🎯